stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### local_peer_seed (optional)

-The private key to use for mining.
+The private key to use for signing P2P messages in the networking stack.
+It differentiates network peers and is used even by non-mining nodes.

 [See this page for information on how to generate a private key.](https://docs.blockstack.org/mining)